-Join the public art conversation!
-Sense of Place Fieldbooks are coming soon.
+Join the public art conversation with your Sense of Place Fieldbook

 Have you ever wondered why there are 6-foot-tall ears of corn in Dublin?
 Or imagined that there must be a story behind the “cicada men” in the trees in Coffman Park?
 Dublin Arts Council has created an interactive “Sense of Place” fieldbook that invites you to step inside the mind of a public artist to learn how Dublin’s public art reflects the history, culture and spirit of our community.